Visualization & Plotting

 -

-color_norm(tuple of float, default:None) –(min, max) tuple for color normalization
+color_norm(tuple of float, default:None) –(min, max) tuple for color normalization, in the original (pre-transform) value space.

 -

-alpha(str, np.ndarray, or float, default:1.0) –Alpha specification - can be feature name, array, or single value
+alpha(str, np.ndarray, or float, default:1.0) –Alpha specification - can be feature name, array, or single value.
+Feature names / arrays are rescaled to

 -